North Lake College now serves as the host for El Centro College's Associate Degree Nursing program.

 Nursing education includes classroom instruction and supervised clinical experience in hospitals and other health facilities.
 Students take courses involving anatomy, physiology, microbiology, nutrition, psychology, and other behavioral sciences.
 Coursework also includes liberal arts classes.

 Supervised clinical experience is provided in hospital departments such as pediatrics, psychiatry, maternity and surgery.
 It may also include clinical experience in nursing homes, public health departments, home health agencies and ambulatory clinics.

 Graduates are eligible to take the National Council Licensure Examination for Registered Nurses, commonly referred to as the NCLEX-RN.
-The program is accredited by the Texas Board of Nursing
+The program is accredited by the Accreditation Commission for Education in Nursing

 Students must complete fifteen hours of college courses prior to admission into the program.
 The required courses include: